 Visitors to Amend’s

-will find more examples of the cartoonist’s geeky side.
+personal news page will find more examples of the cartoonist’s geeky side.
 He even offers a few free games, including a version of Concentration that stars the Fox family and a take-off on Simon called Burp-Along Fox.
 Both require Shockwave.

 The best one, though, is Slug-Man, a game patterned on that arcade classic Joust and featuring Jason Fox’s favorite comic book hero pitted against his nemesis, his sister Paige.
 It’s only available for Mac OS 9 and Mac OS X, though.